kalkrishnan/kalkrishnan.github.io/_posts/2014-12-01-blogging-with-jekyll.md

 *Change url in _config.yml to http://<github.username>.github.io
 *Change CNAME entry to <github.username>.github.io *Push changes to git repo and view blog at http://<github.username>.github.io

+##Folder Layout:
+>_config.yml Stores configuration data.

+_includes This folder is for partial views.

+_layouts This folder is for the main templates your content will be inserted into.
+You can have different layouts for different pages or page sections.

+_posts This folder contains your dynamic content/posts. the naming format is required to be @YEAR-MONTH-DATE-title.MARKUP@.

+_site This is where the generated site will be placed once Jekyll is done transforming it.

+assets This folder is not part of the standard jekyll structure.
+The assets folder represents any generic folder you happen to create in your root directory.
+Directories and files not properly formatted for jekyll will be left untouched for you to serve normally.Images can be kept here to be referenced as /assets/image.jpg